 Cons

-- There are no built-in charts or dashboards—all outputs are tabular.
-Users who want visual analytics (graphs, trend lines, pie charts) may find this limiting since you’d have to export and create charts manually.
+- There are no built-in charts or dashboards: all outputs are tabular.
+Users who want visual analytics (graphs, trend lines, pie charts) may find this limiting since you would have to export and create charts manually.

 That said, a "BizzyAI Insights" feature is slated to launch, which will offer AI-driven reports in future updates (coming soon on the Zanda roadmap).